Skip to content

 Southern sky

-Achernar, the ninth brightest star in the sky, is the brightest point of light above the southern horizon.
-The hot blue star marks the end of the celestial River (Eridanus).
-The rest of the constellation Eridanus winds across the sky in the direction of Rigel in the east.
+Achernar marks the southern end of the celestial River (Eridanus).
+The rest of the constellation Eridanus winds across the sky in the direction of Orion (the Hunter).

 Southern sky from equatorial latitudes, image: Stellarium

-Hydrus and the neighbouring Tucana host the Small Magellanic Cloud (SMC), a dwarf galaxy that appears as a detached piece of the Milky Way on a clear night.
+Hydrus and Tucana host the Small Magellanic Cloud (SMC), a dwarf galaxy that appears as a detached piece of the Milky Way on a clear night.
 It is one of our galaxy’s closest neighbours.
-Its bigger brother, the Large Magellanic Cloud (LMC), lies in the constellations Dorado (the Dolphinfish) and Mensa (Table Mountain), which appear closer to the horizon around 10 pm.
+The Large Magellanic Cloud (LMC) lies in the less conspicuous Dorado and Mensa (Table Mountain).

 Southern hemisphere